lingualab/speechmetryflow/docs/docs/index.md

 # speechmetryflow

+Automated nextflow-based workflow designed to extract both audio and text metrics from speech tasks (like picture descriptions) at scale.

 ## Running

-`nextflow run lingualab/speechmetryflow -r 0.0.5 --input participant_ids.csv`
+`nextflow run lingualab/speechmetryflow -r {last_release_or_tag} --input participant_ids.csv`

 Replace the `-r` option with the release you want to use